1924 : TOURS & VISITS

 They were ; Beheramji Irani, Padri Driver, Gustadji Hansotia and Baily Irani.

-Soon afterwards, Baba changed his mind and wanted to go to Madras ( Chennai ) instead, so the difference of the rail tickets were paid.
+Soon afterwards, Baba changed his mind and wanted to go to Madras ( Chennai ) instead, so the difference of the rail tickets was paid.
 They arrived at 9:30 am on the *3rd Aug. at Madras Central Station, they moved then to the Shaikh Sidiqui Choultry rest house near the station.

 Madras ( now Chennai ) is on the southern-east coast of India.